JainamBheda/OOPS-Notes-By-Jainam-Bheda/Classes and Objects.md

 - The above code shows how to create the class.
 - You can see the class contains attributes and methods.
-- Attributes are like variable.
+- Attributes are like variable and methods are like function.
+- This attribute and methods are used by objects of class.

+## Why